Julia-Petrova/portfolio/about.md

 * Git and GitLab
 * Docker

-I'm always keen to learn new tools and technologies, so it's not an issue for me to master any other tools.
+I'm always eager to learn new tools and technologies, so mastering additional tools is not an issue.

 ### Tools used for this website {#website_tools}